lgm527/lgm527/README.md

 ## Turn your GitHub Statistics into a baseball card

 Swing on over to [GitStats](https://git-stats-and-octocats.netlify.app/) ⚾️

+## Timed Music Trivia Game

+Test your knowledge of Frank Zappa lyrics and [Eat That Question](http://eat-that-question.netlify.app/) 🔮

 <!--
 **lgm527/lgm527** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.